joeyology/taleno-digital/src/pages/pricing.md

       - type: faq_item
         template: faq_item
         question: Is my data private?
-        answer: >
+        answer: >+
           Yes we will keep your data and information private.
 Trust that your data will not be shared to anyone.
+Your credentials will be deleted after rendering the service.

       - type: faq_item
         template: faq_item
         question: Are you storing my data?